Smartphone vs. Smartphone in 2021

 No one needs this kind of stress.

 Luckily, smartphone battery life has increased tenfold over the past decade.
 The iPhone 12 Pro has up to 17 hours of battery life, with up to 20 hours on the 12 Pro Max.
-And the Android’s Motorola One 5G Ace has over two days of battery life.
-Now that will get you through the airport and the flight...to Australia.
+And the Android powered Motorola One 5G Ace has over two days of battery life.
+That’s some of the best smartphone battery life on the market.

 - Motorola One 5G Ace (Android) - 48 hours